AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 ### Action buttons

-When you customize your application with Asset Selector based on ReactJS, you are provided with the following action buttons to perform various actions:
+When you customize your application with Destination Selector based on ReactJS, you are provided with the following action buttons to perform various actions:
 *   **Open in media library** Allows you to open the asset in media library.
 *   **Upload** Allows you to upload an asset directly.
 *   **Download** Downloads the asset in [!DNL Adobe Experience Manager] as a [!DNL Cloud Service].

 ### Status of an asset

-Asset Selector allows you to know the status of your uploaded assets.
+Destination Selector allows you to know the status of your uploaded assets.
 The status can be `Approved`, `Rejected`, or `Expired` of the asset.

 ### Localization

-The integration of Asset Selector with [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] allows localized content appear in your application.
+The integration of Destination Selector with [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] allows localized content appear in your application.

 -->